 Software Standards.
 The CPO shall maintain a list of the standard software installed on Credit Union computers that is supported by the Credit Union.
 Employees requiring software other than the programs referred to above must request such software from the CPO.
 Each request will be considered on a case-by-case basis in conjunction with the software purchasing section of this policy.

 HARDWARE ACQUISITION.
-All computer or computing hardware devices acquired for or on behalf of the Credit Union or developed by Credit Union employees or contract personnel on behalf of the Credit Union is and will be deemed Credit Union property.
+All computer or computing hardware devices acquired for or on behalf of the Credit Union or developed by Credit Union employees or contract personnel on behalf of the Credit Union are and will be deemed Credit Union property.
 All such hardware devices must be used in compliance with applicable licenses, notices, contracts, and agreements.

 Hardware Purchasing.
 All purchasing of Credit Union computer hardware and computing devices will be centralized with the CPO to ensure that all purchases conform to organizational hardware standards.
 The CPO may authorize specific computer hardware purchases by an individual department in response to a specific need.
 All computer hardware must be purchased from known legitimate sources.

 Hardware Standards.
 The CPO will determine the configuration for all Credit Union-owned computers.
-Desktop computer workstations will be provided to employees working primarily from the office or have a Credit Union-provided workstation for use at their home.
+Desktop computer workstations will be provided to employees working primarily from the office, or who have a Credit Union-provided workstation for use at their home.
 Laptop computers may be provided to employees frequently required to work outside the office.
-Printers may be provided to employees based upon job requirements.
+Printers may be provided to employees based on job requirements.

 Employees requiring computer hardware other than what is outlined above must request such hardware from the CPO.
 Such requests will be considered on a case-by-case basis in conjunction with the hardware purchasing section of this policy.

 INSURANCE.
 The Credit Union insures its computer equipment, data, media, and software applications.
 The review of insurance coverage will be conducted annually by the CPO as part of the Business Contingency Plan update.
-Due to the cost, insurance may not be purchased depending on the nature of the some hardware and/or software.
+Due to the cost, insurance may not be purchased depending on the nature of the hardware and/or software.
 Examples would be smartphones and tablets.

 COMPUTER INVENTORY.
 The CPO will ensure an inventory of all hardware, software, and communication components of the Credit Union is maintained, including data flow diagrams.